skeasold/Blogger/README.md

 ```

 ## Ipsum Defaults
 Blogger comes with two default Ipsum blog posts.
+To load run:
 ```
 rake db:seed
 ```

 ## Postkey
 A postkey was created to prevent the creation or edits of posts by blog viewers.
 Default postkey is '**bankroll**'.
-Postkey can be modified in the post.rb model. **_Note: Postkey is not validated on post deletion. _**
+Postkey can be modified in the post.rb model. **Note: Postkey is not validated on post deletion.**